locationtech/geomesa/docs/user/accumulo/index_config.rst

 ============================

 GeoMesa exposes a variety of configuration options that can be used to customize and optimize a given installation.
-The Accumulo data store supports most of the general options described under :ref:`index_config`.
+In addition to the ones here, the Accumulo data store supports most of the general options described under :ref:`index_config`.

 .. _accumulo_attribute_indices: